Opening up a new restaurant business?

 Did your oven break?
 Need a new freezer?

-Having restaurant equipment issues is a common reason that many restaurant owners apply for equipment financing.
+Having restaurant system and equipment issues is a common reason that many restaurant owners apply for equipment financing.

 Prior to applying, do your research and compare equipment financing options.
 Some equipment financing lenders may have higher down payment costs than others.
 Once you receive equipment financing, you’ll make monthly payments to repay your loan.
 If you are diligent and make your payments on time, this can help you build credit.